When you reface your kitchen cabinets, you cover the exposed frames with a thin veneer of real wood or plastic laminate.

 What Are Your Refacing Options?

 Your choices for the finished look of your cabinets are virtually limitless.
-Veneers are available in a wide variety of colors, patterns, textures, grains, and more, which you can mix or match to get a relatively low-cost kitchen facelift.
+Veneers are available in a wide variety of colors, patterns, textures, and grains, which you can mix or match to get a relatively low-cost kitchen facelift.

 - Rigid thermofoil doors, which feature a durable plastic coating over fiberboard, are an affordable alternative to wood or laminate doors.

 - Plastic laminates come in hundreds of colors and patterns, are durable and moisture-resistant, and are reasonably priced.
 You can pick matching or contrasting laminates for your doors and drawer fronts.

-- Real wood veneers include many standard species, such as oak, cherry, and maple, and you also can choose from an array of stain colors.
-Wood veneers are the most expensive option.
-Wood must be carefully sealed to protect against moisture.
+- Real wood veneers include many standard species, such as oak, cherry, and maple, and you can also choose from an array of stain colors.
+Wood veneers are the most expensive option, and you have to carefully seal the wood to protect against moisture.

 Further customize and update the look of your cabinets with new kitchen cabinet hardware.

 What Does Refacing Cost?

 Finishing the project with new hardware (pulls, knobs, hinges) runs $1 to $100 per piece, with hinges costing about $1 to $25 per piece.